xiaoxiae/Robotics-Simplified-Website/docs/odometry/odometry.md

 ---
 layout: default
-title: Robot Position
+title: Odometry
-nav_order: 4
+nav_order: 5
 has_children: true
-permalink: robot-position/
+permalink: odometry/
 ---

-# Robot position
+# Odometry
 {:.no_toc}

 Tracking the position of the robot.